MiningMyBusiness/Predicting-an-exchange-traded-fund/README.md

 # Predicting an exchange-traded fund
 The objective of this project is to predict the movement of the exchange-traded fund SPY, which is based on the S&P 500.
 We will use our predictor to predict if SPY will go up or down over the last 126 days (~2 quarters in trading days) and then compare it to what actually happened.
 We will do this by predicting what will happen each day for every stock which composes the S&P 500 and then take an average of the all stocks in a given day.
-The we will make some projections as what we may expect if we use this model to play the market.
+Then we will make some projections as to what we may expect if we use this model to play the market.

 ## The Data
 The data provided (SP500.zip) is a folder of .csv files containing historical data from all of the tickers (425 total) in the S&P 500 from Jan 1, 2010 until Dec 28, 2016.
 This data was downloaded using a variant of some python code that you will find in a different repo called [SP-500-Data-Puller](https://github.com/MiningMyBusiness/SP500-Data-Puller).
 The code in SP-500-Data-Puller can be easily changed to also get the historical data for SPY.
-We are going to try to predict the last 126 days of this ETF.
+We are going to predict the last 126 days of this ETF.
 The historical data for SPY is also included in the data for a grand total of 426 files.

 #### Note:
 Be forewarned that this data is based on the composition of the S&P 500 on Dec 28, 2016.
 Some of these tickers may not have been in the S&P 500 in 2010.
 In our following analysis, we will exclude companies who do not have ticker data going far enough back in time.